This article was written on behalf of ArchiTeam, Australia’s leading representative of small, medium and emerging architects, in my role as director.

 A big thank you to all of the ArchiTeam members who generously provided your time contributing to our survey, it is immensely valuable.
 We hope to repeat the survey every year from now on, refining and expanding on it so we can build up a longitudinal understanding of ArchiTeam, and how you, your work and your businesses are developing.

-In the meantime, stay turned for the next article in the series, which will examine some of the data gathered in response to the second part of the member survey, what are you working on?
+In the meantime, stay tuned for the next article in the series, which will examine some of the data gathered in response to the second part of the member survey, what are you working on?

 - I love how clearly the infograph illustrates this lag!